paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Sketch of matrix-product state methods

 A core feature of all MPS methods is their local decomposition (and efficient truncation) of an exponentially large wavefunction, which allows for simpler local manipulations on the individual matrices.
-This decomposition often confers considerable benefits, though it also brings with it drawbacks in the form of sequential system sweeps and SVD or QR decompositions, which present not insignificant obstacles for full parallelization of the methods, though it should be noted that there have been considerable efforts towards efficient GPU or hybrid CPU/GPU implementations of MPS methods (e.g.,~\onlinecite{Li2020,Huang2021NatCompSci,Lyakh2022FAMS,Feng2022PRL,Lambertson2024JCP,vanDamme2024SciPost,Menczer2025JCTC}).
-This stands in contrast to the fundamentally parallel nature of \mname{}, as discussed in section~\ref{sec:parallelization}--- though, as noted in said section, the lack of local decompositions of the present method is certainly not without drawbacks.
+This decomposition often confers considerable benefits, though it also brings with it drawbacks in the form of sequential system sweeps and SVD or QR decompositions, which present not insignificant obstacles for full parallelization of the methods, though there have recently been considerable efforts towards efficient GPU or hybrid CPU/GPU implementations of MPS methods (e.g.,~\onlinecite{Li2020,Huang2021NatCompSci,Lyakh2022FAMS,Feng2022PRL,Lambertson2024JCP,vanDamme2024SciPost,Menczer2025JCTC}).
+This stands in contrast to the fundamentally parallel nature of \mname{}, as discussed in section~\ref{sec:parallelization}--- though, as noted there, the lack of local decompositions of the present method is also not without its drawbacks.